Last Updated on: 3rd July 2023, 09:03 am

 - Protects the gastrointestinal tract from chemical irritation.

-- Increases the digestive system’s pH balance, promoting good health.
+- Increases the digestive system’s pH balance.

-- Higher levels of calcium in the diet.
+- Higher levels of dietary calcium.

-- Protects against harmful bacteria and fungi found in wooden shedding toys and perches.
+- Protects against harmful bacteria and fungi.